dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      :gf:`read-element` will return *element*.
 The stream must be a :class:`<positionable-stream>`.

-     It is an error to do any of the following:
+     The results of the following actions are undefined:

-     - To apply ``unread-element`` to an element that is not the element most recently read from the stream.
+     - Applying :gf:`unread-element` to an element that is not the element most recently read from the stream.
-     - To call ``unread-element`` twice in succession.
+     - Calling :gf:`unread-element` twice in succession.
-     - To unread an element if the stream is at its initial position.
+     - Unreading an element if the stream is at its initial position.
-     - To unread an element after explicitly setting the stream's position.
+     - Unreading an element after explicitly setting the stream's position.

    :seealso: